IDEA-Research-Group/AMADEUS/README.md

 	|--- nvdcve-1.1-recent.json
 ```

-Lastly, process this files in Redis.
+Lastly, AMADEUS processes this files in Redis.

 Also, if you can close AMADEUS you can run the following command: